-- We ranked #20 in the UK’s first Social Mobility Index, in recognition of our work to access and progress talent from all socioeconomic backgrounds.
+We ranked #11 in the 2018 UK Social Mobility Index, in recognition of our work to access and progress talent from all socioeconomic backgrounds.

 We have launched ‘YourLink’ in Germany, an innovative approach to career paths that offers more reliable and defined working hours.

 We were the first law firm to use crowd-sourcing technology to harness the ‘diversity of thought’ that exists in our organisation, through our award-winning event, The Jam.
 The event gave everyone in our firm the chance to talk about work-life balance, and to generate ideas and solutions on topics such as flexible working, work allocation and recognition and appreciation.